huff-language/huff-docs/src/get-started/huff-by-example/README.md

 Both are defined similarly, taking optional arguments as well as being followed by the `takes` and `returns` keywords.
 These designate the amount of stack inputs the macro/function takes in as well as the amount of stack elements the macro/function outputs.
-The `takes` and `returns` keywords are optional- if they are not present, the value will default to `0`.
+The `takes` and `returns` keywords are optional - if they are not present, the value will default to `0`.

 ```plaintext